Migdalo/writeups/h4ck1t-2016/rtfspy/README.md

 grep /' test.rtf | tr --delete [:punct:] | cut -c 3- | xxd -r -p >> task.png
 ```

-This resulted in a picture of Homer Sipmson, but no flag.
+This resulted in a picture of Homer Simpson, but no flag.
 I theorised that there might be another file hidden inside the PNG file.
 To find out if my guess was right, I decided to pipe the output of xxd to foremost.
 At this point the cut command became unnecessary, so I removed it.
 Leaving it in wouldn't have had any harm thought.

 ```
 grep /' test.rtf | tr --delete [:punct:] | xxd -r -p | foremost